pyControl/docs/docs/user-guide/programming-tasks.md

 print_variables(['n_trials', 'n_rewards']) # Print the value of task variables v.n_trials and v.n_rewards.
 ```

-Variables are printed as a [JSON](https://www.json.org/json-en.html) formatted string as this both human readable and easy to parse in most programming languages, e.g. in python using the [JSON module](https://docs.python.org/3/library/json.html).
+Variables are printed as a [JSON](https://www.json.org/json-en.html) formatted string as this both human-readable and easy to parse in most programming languages, e.g. in python using the [JSON module](https://docs.python.org/3/library/json.html).
 In decision making tasks it is often sensible to print the value of task variables once each trial, as done in the [reversal_learning](https://github.com/pyControl/code/blob/master/tasks/example/reversal_learning.py) example.

 ## Structuring task files